 Consultation with professional practitioners who represent property owners as applicants has been part of BluePRint from the start when City Planning surveyed practitioners to understand their perspective on pre-certification review.
 We are continuing this collaboration into BluePRint implementation.

-We host a regular Standards Forum for practitioners - land use attorneys, architects, environmental review consultants, geographers, and planners - as a venue for critical perspective and constructive feedback on the process changes and application standards.
-This group meets regularly to review and comment on proposed application standards.
+DCP has committed to hosting regular Standards Forums, tentatively scheduled on a quarterly basis, in order to give practitioners a venue for critical perspective and constructive feedback on proposed application standards.
+This group has been meeting regularly to review and comment on proposed application standards since early 2012.
 The Standards Forum plays an important role in ensuring that the proposed standards are clear and achievable by firms of all sizes.
 Continued involvement with practitioners and other stakeholders is essential for achieving our goals or a clear and predictable application process.

 When will BluePRint be fully implemented?